 You apply language-wide labels and project-specific labels in the LGTM administration interface.

-Before defining language-wide and project-level labels you must know what labels are available on the worker side.
+Before defining language-wide and project-level labels you must check what labels are available on workers (see below).
 Applying a label that has not been assigned to any worker, will prevent code from being analyzed.

 The code of a specific language in a project gains all of the labels defined at the project level plus any labels defined globally for that language.